keypunk/cyberia-client/README.md

 ```shell
 ./gradlew build
 ```
-Let the Gradle build system download all the necessary libraries
+Let the Gradle build system download all the necessary libraries.
 Once the building and indexing is complete, you can run the client.
 ```shell
 ./gradlew run